The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 Since CNC routers work on non-metals, their accuracy/tolerance is less compared to CNC mills.

-The exactness in terms of dimensions is less an issue while making furniture, while a machine spare made of steel needs to be highly accurate to fit correctly.
+The exactness in terms of dimensions is less of an issue while making furniture, while a machine spare made of steel needs to be highly accurate to fit correctly.

 But such a fast speed does not produce accurate cuts on metals.